jorisvandenbossche/DS-python-data-analysis/_solved/case1_bike_count.md

 - weekly pattern
 - yearly pattern

-Such patterns can easily be calculated and visualized in pandas using the DatetimeIndex attributes `weekday` combined with `groupby` functionality.
+Such patterns can easily be calculated and visualized in pandas using the `DatetimeIndex` attributes `dayofweek` combined with `groupby` functionality.
 Below a taste of the possibilities, and we will learn about this in the proceeding notebooks:

 +++